kenchan0226/dual_view_review_sum/README.md

 This repository contains the source code for our SIGIR 2020 paper "[A Unified Dual-view Model for Review Summarization and Sentiment Classification with Inconsistency Loss](https://arxiv.org/abs/2006.01592)".

 **Important Notice: We found a bug in our evaluation function for the balanced accuracy score.
-We have updated the code and the results in our paper (Table 3) on Arxiv.
-Please make sure thst you are using the most updated version of our code.
+We have updated the [code](https://github.com/kenchan0226/dual_view_review_sum/commit/3d22a75765fa97c5df2d55b6b03cd3fa3d49a57a) and the results in our paper (Table 3) on [arXiv]((https://arxiv.org/abs/2006.01592)).
+Please make sure that you are using the most updated version of our code.
 Our apologies for the inconvenience caused.**

 Some of our source code are adapted from https://github.com/ChenRocks/fast_abs_rl.